developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 We have only discussed how to set up the environment so far.
 But, once the pull request is closed or the label is removed, we want to remove the stack as well.
-That ensures that there is no lingering stack that is not needed anymore.
+That ensures that there is no lingering stack left in our stuck to occupy our precious resources.

 The teardown of the preview environment is similar to what we had so far, only with a change of conditional.